Emincmg/convo-lite/README.md

 php artisan vendor:publish --provider="Emincmg\ConvoLite\Providers\ConversationServiceProvider"
 ```

-This will publish the migrations and
+This will publish the migration fies to your applications `database/migrations` folder, and config file to your applications `config` folder.

 ### Changing Default Model